Welcome to Streissguth Gardens

-Located on the northwest side of Seattle's Capitol Hill neighbourhood, Streissguth Gardens is an urban oasis.
+Located on the northwest side of Seattle's Capitol Hill neighborhood, Streissguth Gardens is an urban oasis.
 A small, family-maintained garden on a steep hillside, this little-known gem in the middle of bustling Seattle offers amazing views of Lake Union, downtown Seattle, and the Olympic Mountains.
-Plantings have been selected to offer flowers nearly every day of the year.
+Plantings have been selected to offer flowers every day of the year.
 Along with the beautiful vegetation and view, visitors enjoy winding trails, gurgling ponds, and birdsong.

 In 1962, Dan Streissguth completed building his house on the lot he had purchased north of the Blaine Street stair.
 He immediately commenced work on the garden surrounding his new home.
 In 1965 Ann moved into the adjacent house at 1806 Broadway East and began at once working on her hillside garden.
 The winter of 1968 saw the two gardens combined through Ann and Dan's marriage.
 The coupled settled into what had been Dan's house, leasing out Ann's house in the years since, while continuing to care for the combined gardens.
 1970 welcomed the birth of Ann and Dan's son, Benjamin.

-We have been thrilled to work with the University of Washington Press in publishing our book about the Garden: In Love with a Hillside Garden and are very grateful to the Seattle Arboretum Foundation for their co-sponsoring of the book.
+We have been thrilled to work with the University of Washington Press in publishing our 2009 book about the Garden: In Love with a Hillside Garden and are very grateful to the Seattle Arboretum Foundation for co-sponsoring the book.
 We are pleased to announce that all the proceeds of the book are donated directly to the Arboretum Foundation.
 We hope you'll pick up a copy today, either at the Arboretum gift shop, online at the UW Press, or your local small book dealer.
 If all else fails, you can get it at the major bookstore chains and at online retails.